i4004/Simplify/README.md

 ## Documentation

- All documentation can be found at [wiki](https://github.com/i4004/Simplify/wiki) page.
+ All documentation can be found on the [wiki](https://github.com/i4004/Simplify/wiki) page.

 ## Build status